-Matt Zorn and Shane Pennington are lawyers that for the past 3 years have been at the bleeding edge of cannabis and drug policy litigation against the government.
-During this time, we’ve:
+Matt Zorn is a lawyer that for the past 4 years have been at the bleeding edge of cannabis and drug policy litigation against the government.
+During this time he has:

 • litigated cases to end the 50-year NIDA monopoly, obtaining one of four Schedule I marijuana cultivation licenses for our client.